tarmstrong/longcv/bio.md

   * Lots of formal theory on how to write software requirements.
 This was basically a class on writing super long contract-esque requirements docs.
 This is not how my job works.
   * Some formal specification stuff like the Z language.
 * SOEN 343: s.w. architecure & design i
+  * This project focused a lot on open source software development techniques because that's what the professor was interested in researching.
+  * This was where I learned about Conway's Law, which fascinates me constantly.
+  * The final project involved [proposing a refactoring change to an open source project](http://tavisharmstrong.com/2012/11/29/phergie-refactoring-idea/)
 * SOEN 384: mgmt+quality ctrl./sw dev.
   * Dubious ways of measuring the quality of software
     * test coverage